Sometimes a home’s plumbing has to be replaced. Wondering what is involved in repiping a house? This article explains.

 How Long Will I Need to Wait for the Job to Finish?

 The length of the repiping project will depend on how large your house is and how many bathrooms you have in your home.
-For small houses, a plumbing expert might take only two days to complete.
+A plumbing expert might take only two days to complete small houses.
 However, larger houses could take up to a week.

 Want more information on what is involved in repiping a house?
 Talk to the plumbing experts at Custom Plumbing of Arizona.